 Donald Philip "Thumbtack" Garcia

-Donald Philip “Thumbtack” Garcia, age 69, of Pala passed away December 20, 2021.
-Donald is survived by his wife Carol Garcia; Daughters Nicole Garcia, Cleo Garcia, Christina Garcia, and Kaitlyn Garcia; Sons Philip Garcia, Nathan Garcia and Leonard Garcia; along with numerous grandchildren.
+Donald Philip “Thumbtack” Garcia, age 69, of Pala passed away Dec.
+20, 2021.
+Donald is survived by his wife, Carol Garcia; daughters, Nicole Garcia, Cleo Garcia, Christina Garcia, and Kaitlyn Garcia; sons Philip Garcia, Nathan Garcia and Leonard Garcia, along with numerous grandchildren.

 Funeral services will be held at 10 a.m., Thursday Jan.
 6 at the Pala Cemetery, in Pala.
-The family will receive friends from 4-8 p.m., Wednesday, Jan.
-5 at Berry Bell and Hall Mortuary, 333 N Vine St, Fallbrook.
 For more information, visit https://www.berry-bellandhall.com/.

 Reader Comments(0)